Battle of Marj Dabiq: Aftermath

 Selim I, welcomed by the inhabitants as a deliverer from the excesses of the Mamluks, entered Aleppo in triumph.
 He received the Abbasid caliph warmly, but upbraided the Islamic judges and jurists for their failure to check Mamluk misrule.
 Joined by Khai'r Bey and other Egyptian officers, he proceeded to the Citadel.

 From Aleppo, he marched with his forces to Damascus, where terror prevailed.
 Beyond some attempts to protect the city by flooding the plain around, the remnants of the Mamluk forces had done nothing substantial to oppose the enemy.
 Discord amongst the emirs had paralyzed the army and prevented any decisive action that might have affected the subsequent course of events.
 Some of al-Ghawri's lieutenants supported Emir Janberdi Al-Ghazali as the new sultan, but others favoured the deceased ruler's son.
 As the Ottomans approached, however, resistance dissolved, as the remaining forces either went over to their side or fled to Egypt.
-Selim I entered Damascus in mid-October, and the inhabitants readily surrendered to the conquerors.
+Sultan Selim entered Damascus in mid-October, and the inhabitants readily surrendered to the conquerors.